On the reliable and efficient numerical integration of the Kuramoto model and related dynamical systems on graphs: Kuramoto models on graphs

-\MyParagraphAbstand{Numerical integration} Following up the numerical integration of the classical Kuramoto model, we finally consider Kuramoto models on graphs~\eqref{eq:KuramotoGraph} with uniform and non-uniform scaling, respectively.
-Two equivalent representations of the associated symmetric adjacency matrix reflecting the interactions of the oscillators, on the one hand with a visible separation into four communities and on the other hand without recognisable underlying structure, are illustrated in Figure~\ref{fig:MyFigure14}.
-In the first case, we choose intrinsic frequencies and initial phases of the form
+Following up the numerical integration of the classical Kuramoto model~\eqref{eq:Kuramoto}--\eqref{eq:KuramotoReformulation}, we finally study extended Kuramoto models on graphs~\eqref{eq:KuramotoGraph}.
+On the one hand, we consider the situation, where a separation of the oscillators into four communities of the same size is evident.
+The structure of the associated symmetric adjacency matrix is illustrated in Figure~\ref{fig:MyFigure14} (right).
+Here, our approach based on the precomputation of sums applies.
+The numerical results obtained for the common uniform scaling, a total number of $M = 8^4 = 4096$ oscillators, coupling constant $K = 3$, final time $T = 200$, and intrinsic frequencies as well as initial phases of the form

-In the second case, we permute these quantities accordingly, perform the time integration, and reorder the solution values subsequently, in order to attain consistent results.
-The values of the corresponding potentials decrease when time evolves, see also~\eqref{eq:ExtendedPotentialConservation}.
-However, for the non-uniform scaling, the scaled adjacency matrix is not symmetric, and hence the identity

-does not hold.
-The numerical results obtained for a total number of $M = 8^4 = 4096$ oscillators are displayed in Figure~\ref{fig:MyFigure18}.
-The efficient evaluation of the decisive sums based on the block structure of the adjacency matrix permits a significant reduction of the computation time from approximately 800 and 730 seconds to about 53 seconds.